Adam014/sveltick/README.md

 Welcome to **Sveltick**!
 This is a super lightweight 🦋 and fun performance-tracking library for your Svelte apps.
 Track important performance metrics like:

+## 🚀 New Version 1.2.0
+- Added performance alerts for all metrics (FCP, LCP, TTI, CLS, Component Render Times)
+- Customizable thresholds for alerts

+## 📊 Metrics to check

 - **First Contentful Paint** ⚡️
 - **Time to Interactive** 🕒
 - **Component Render Time** 🔧